Written by the Theralogix team of Registered Dietitian Nutritionists

 Many women continue to stay on their pregnancy prenatal throughout breastfeeding.
 However, we recommend taking a postnatal supplement formulated specifically for the needs of breastfeeding moms.
 The goal for this type of supplement should be to help fill the gaps in a nursing mom’s diet.

-The most important nutrients to consider when taking a postnatal supplement include iodine, DHA, and vitamin D. These three nutrients are sometimes challenging to obtain through the diet alone and are critically important to a baby’s growth and development.
+Essential nutrients to consider when taking a postnatal supplement include iodine, DHA, and vitamin D. These three nutrients are sometimes challenging to obtain through the diet alone and are critically important to a baby’s growth and development.
+You can learn more about breastfeeding in the article, “Good Nutrition for You and Your Baby while Breastfeeding.”

-One of the more innovative breastfeeding pillows is the littlebeam™ Nursing Pillow.
+One of the more innovative breastfeeding pillows is the littlebeam™ Nursing Pillow developed by Dr. Kathleen McCue, an IBCLC with experience assisting well over 5,000 nursing moms.
 This pillow is smaller and bean-shaped, which allows for more comfortable positioning for many moms and babies.

 As you begin to breastfeed, you will quickly realize that standard bras and clothing will not cut it.
 To make your life a lot easier, we recommend investing in some nursing bras and a few clothing items specifically designed for breastfeeding moms.

-If pumping is a part of your breastfeeding journey, I highly recommend the Simple Wishes Hands-Free Pumping Bra.
-I can’t emphasize enough how helpful this bra was for me!
+If pumping is a part of your breastfeeding journey, the Simple Wishes Hands-Free Pumping Bra is a good option.
 The double zippers make it possible to pump one side at a time easily.
 It is fully adjustable to fit a range of sizes, which can be helpful as the size of your bust fluctuates.
 You can also make it tight enough so that the pump does not fall out (an issue with some looser pumping bras).

-One other item I highly recommend is a comfortable sleep bra.
+Another recommendation is a comfortable sleep bra.
 Because your milk supply may build up overnight, leaking can be an issue.
 Therefore, you may want to sleep with nursing pads tucked into your bra.
-I purchased a few inexpensive sleep bras from Target, which did the trick!

 Breastfeeding can be challenging.
 It can also be one of the most rewarding experiences you share with your child.
 As you can see from this list of resources for breastfeeding moms, there are support systems and products available to help you achieve your breastfeeding goals.